swsnu/swpp2019-team15/README.md

 - **Acceptance Test:**
   Given the question sender has chosen an pictogram for the answer and clicked the `RATE` button, the question sender should see a page displaying `Thank you.
 Your response has been successfully recorded.`

+**User Story #4 _(Sprint 3)_**<br>

+- **Feature:** Answering a question from the main page
+- **Actors:** A user reading the feeds on the main page
+- **Precondition:** The user must have agreed on location sharing.
+- **Trigger:** The user clicks an unanswered question from the main page.
+- **Scenario:**

+  1. The user is redirected to the reply page of the question.
+  2. The user will answer the question by the same steps introduced in User Story #2.4.
+  3. The user will be redirected to the main page.

+- **Exceptions:** The question is answered by someone else while the user is redirected to the reply page.
+- **Acceptance Test:**
+  Given the responder has chosen an answer for the question and clicked the `ANSWER` button, then the responder should see `Your answer has been sent successfully.`

+**User Story #5 _(Sprint 3)_**<br>

+- **Feature:** Subscribing to a question from the main page
+- **Actors:** A user reading the feeds on the main page
+- **Precondition:** The user must have agreed on location sharing and notification subscription.
+- **Trigger:** The user clicks a subscribe button of an unanswered question from the main page.
+- **Scenario:**

+  1. The subscribe button the question is turned on.
+  2. The user will be notified when the question is answered.
+  3. Upon clicking the notification, user will be redirected to the questions detail page.

+- **Exceptions:** The user tries to subscribe without notification subscription.
+- **Acceptance Test:**
+  The user should get a push notification within a reasonable amount of time after it has answered.

 **For Future Iterations**

 Users will be able to receive or view submitted questions in two ways.
 One is when the user logs in, the page displays a map with map markers of the user's surrounding location.
 Each map marker indicates a question submitted by a user.
 The other way is by receiving notifications forwarded to users located nearby the target destination.
 The user can choose whether he/she wants to voluntarily answer queries by clicking on map markers or answer upon receiving notifications from a question sender.

 If a user is not able to get a reponse from another user at a location, the user will get a machine generated answer, based on past answer records.

+The main page will be automatically updated via websockets, instead the user having to refresh it.

 ### User Interface Requirements<br>